Join us as a Student Police Officer

 Fancy a career that is challenging, rewarding and exciting?
 We can offer you that and much, much more.

-Right now, we’re looking for talented individuals to join our new Police Constable Degree Apprenticeship (PCDA) programme.
-This is a three-year training course where you’ll be paid to work for us as a Police Constable whilst spending some of your time also studying for a fully-funded university degree in Professional Policing Practice.
+Our new Police Constable Degree Apprenticeship (PCDA) programme is a three-year training course where you’ll be paid to work for us as a Police Constable whilst spending some of your time also studying for a fully-funded university degree in Professional Policing Practice.

 We pay you to ‘learn while you earn'!